 Since inception in 2016, our operations have focused on identifying and developing potential product candidates, conducting clinical trials, organizing and staffing the Company, business planning, establishing our intellectual property portfolio, raising capital, and providing general and administrative support for these operations.
 We do not have any product candidates approved for sale and have not generated any revenue.
 We have funded our operations primarily through the sale of equity and equity-linked securities.
-Through September 30, 2021, we raised an aggregate of \$67.9 million of gross proceeds from the sale of our securities, including through our IPO.
+Through March 31, 2022, we raised an aggregate of \$75.6 million of gross proceeds from the sale of our securities, including through our IPO.

 We have incurred significant operating losses since our inception.
-Our net losses were \$8.8 million and \$6.2 million for the nine months ended September 30, 2021 and 2020, respectively.
-As of September 30, 2021, we had an accumulated deficit of \$26.8 million.
-We expect our expenses and operating losses will increase substantially for the foreseeable future as we advance INB-100 and INB-200 through clinical trials, seek to expand our product candidate portfolio through developing additional product candidates, grow our clinical, regulatory and quality capabilities, and incur additional costs associated with operating as a public company.
+Our net losses were \$6.1 million and \$2.4 million for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022, we had an accumulated deficit of \$38.8 million.
+We expect our expenses and operating losses will increase substantially for the foreseeable future as we advance our product candidates through clinical trials, seek to expand our product candidate portfolio through developing additional product candidates, grow our clinical, regulatory and quality capabilities, and incur additional costs associated with operating as a public company.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-It is likely that we will seek third-party collaborators for the future commercialization of INB-100, INB-200 or any other product candidate that is approved for marketing.
-However, we may seek to commercialize our products at our own expense, which would require us to incur significant additional expenses for marketing, sales, manufacturing and distribution.
 If we obtain regulatory approval for our product candidates and do not enter into a third-party commercialization partnership, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing, manufacturing and distribution activities.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations or other strategic transactions.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our product candidates.

-Other Third Quarter Business Highlights
+Other First Quarter Business Highlights